lhcb/starterkit-lessons/first-analysis-steps/TupleTools.md

-The class references and descriptions of each of the individual tuple tools can be found [here](http://lhcb-doxygen.web.cern.ch/lhcb-doxygen/analysis/latest/annotated.html), (Scroll down to T!).
+The class references and descriptions of each of the individual tuple tools can be found [here](http://lhcb-doxygen.web.cern.ch/lhcb-doxygen/analysis/latest/annotated.html), (scroll down to T).